-- 1. Students must satisfactorily complete all Core and General Education requirements. - 2.
+- 1. Students must satisfactorily complete all Core and General Education requirements completing at least 30 hours in General Education. - 2.
 Students must achieve satisfactory completion of a specified major area of study with the corresponding GPA required by that major. - 3.
 The last 30 semester hours of academic work prior to graduation must be taken at Averett University. - 4.
 At least 25% of all undergraduate coursework (usually 30 to 33 hours for bachelor's degree) must be from Averett University. - 5.
 Transfer students must satisfactorily complete a minimum of 12 semester hours in the major field at Averett University.
 Individual programs may have higher semester-hour requirements. - 6.
 Students who are first admitted to Averett University as special students must earn a minimum of 30 semester hours of credit after obtaining degree-seeking status.
 (See the section on Special Students.) - 7.
 Students must file an application for graduation with the Registrar's Office by the designated date in the semester in which graduation is planned.
 See the university calendar for the exact dates.
-Appropriate forms are available in the Registrar's Office or online at http: //www. averett. edu/registrar/graduation-applications. html. - 8.
+Appropriate forms are available in the Registrar's Office or online at https://averett.tfaforms.net/217758. - 8.
 Students must have completed all requirements for graduation in order to participate in commencement exercises. - 9.
 Students must have met all financial obligations to the University in order to participate in graduation.
 All tuition, fees, fines, bookstore charges, and other bills must be paid in full prior to participating in graduation.